 If you want to buy a machine for less than your monthly car payment, we have a great budget buy to recommend, the Hamilton Beach Artisan Dough & Bread Maker.
 This affordable model can still make a myriad of types of bread and is the only one on the market with a loaf pan and kneading paddle that you can toss in the dishwasher.

 Both the Zojirushi and the Hamilton Beach machines bake loaves ranging in size from 1 to 2 pounds but if you have a small family and only need a 1-pound loaf, Zojirushi’s Home Bakery Mini Breadmaker may be the perfect choice for you.
-On the other hand, if you have a whole posse of teenagers chowing down at the breakfast table, you might want to invest in Breville’s the Custom Loaf which is the only bread machine on the market that makes a huge 2 ½ pound loaf.
+On the other hand, if you have a whole posse of teenagers chowing down at the breakfast table, you might want to invest in either Breville’s the Custom Loaf or the West Bend 3 lb.
+Hi-Rise Bread Maker 47413, which both make larger-than-average loaves.
 And if you want to be able to come home from work and make a loaf of bread for dinner, the Oster 2 lb.
 Bread Maker has a speedy one-hour cycle.

 For a picture-perfect loaf every time, you can’t beat the Zojirushi Home Bakery Virtuoso Plus.
 Whether you opt for classic white or hearty whole wheat, it will come out with a rounded top, a crispy but not tough crust, and a tender crumb.
 The Virtuoso Plus is the best bread machine for sophisticated bakers as it has a setting for making a sourdough starter and another that allows you to program in your own recipes.
 Plus, you have a selection of 3 crust colors.
 When it’s the optimal time to add cranberries or walnuts, the machine beeps to remind you.